About the Blog

 In order to be able to illustrate one’s own research with concrete sources and collections from practice and also to offer suggestions and assistance to other scholars, this section is dedicated to presenting selected archives, their collections and particularly exciting historical sources at regular intervals.

-Alma Rosé-Prize
+Alma Rosé-Preis

 Transit – The Podcast about Migration History